autonity/docs.autonity.org/content/docs/concepts/system-model/_index.md

 An _account_ is the unique identifier for referring to an external system user, a participant node, or a smart contract deployed on the system:

 - External users require an Ethereum account based on public-key cryptography to access and call functionality of the Autonity Protocol contracts and other decentralised application contracts deployed on the system.
-- Participant and validator nodes and their operators have unique accounts as described in [Participants](/concepts/system-model/#participants) and [Validator identity, accounts and keypairs](/concepts/validator/#validator-identity-accounts-and-keypairs)
+- Participant and validator nodes, oracle servers, and their operators have unique accounts as described in [Participants](/concepts/system-model/#participants), [Validator identity, accounts and keypairs](/concepts/validator/#validator-identity-accounts-and-keypairs), and [Oracle identity, accounts and keypairs](/concepts/oracle-network/#oracle-identity-accounts-and-keypairs)
 - Smart contracts deployed on the system ledger are uniquely identified by their contract account addresses and have a state.
-Smart contracts native to Autonity and forming part of an Autonity system are described in [Autonity Protocol Contract](/concepts/#autonity-protocol-contract).
+Smart contracts native to Autonity and forming part of an Autonity system are described in concept Architecture: [Autonity Protocol Contract](/concepts/architecture/#autonity-protocol-contract), [Autonity Oracle Contract](/concepts/architecture/#autonity-oracle-contract).

-As an Ethereum-based blockchain system, Autonity account addresses are in Ethereum format - a 42 character hexadecimal string derived from last 20 bytes of the account's public key and prepended by `0x`.
+As an Ethereum-based blockchain system, Autonity account addresses are in Ethereum format - a 42 character hexadecimal string derived from the last 20 bytes of the account's public key and prepended by `0x`.
 Keccak-256 and the Elliptic Curve Digital Signature Algorithm (ECDSA) are used for generating (and verifying) cryptographic signatures over the `secp256k1` Elliptic Curve (EC).
 The use of public-key cryptography based on elliptic curves allows the system to efficiently secure user's data via asymmetric encryption and provides pseudonymity to the user's identity via the public key.
 The private key gives the owner control over transfer and ownership of the Autonity system's native protocol coins (_Auton_, _Newton_, _Liquid Newton_) to another account.
 In the wider Ethereum ecosystem this private key may be referred to as a user's 'Ethereum private key'.
 The private key is used to sign all [transactions and calls](/concepts/system-model/#transactions-and-calls) submitted to an Autonity system by users from the external environment via an EOA.

 The key elements of an Ethereum account are: